marinmaslov/graphiclab/README.md

 ### 👨🏼‍💻 Development

 This branch contains the newest/latest code.
 The code isn't necessarily stable (e.g. working properly).
-Once developers submitted enough commits and test them all, this branch will be merged with the production one (so that it will contain the latest stable code).
+Once developers submitted enough commits and test them all, this branch will be merged into the master one (so that it will contain the latest stable code).

 ### 🍭 Design